MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt.md

 ## Next-generation capabilities
 Threat & Vulnerability Management is built-in, real-time, cloud-powered, fully integrated with Microsoft endpoint security stack, the Microsoft Intelligent Security Graph, and the application analytics knowledgebase.

 It is the first solution in the industry to bridge the gap between security administration and IT administration during remediation process.
-It does so by creating a security task or ticket through integration with Microsoft Intune and Microsoft System Center Configuration Manager (SCCM).
+It does so by creating a security task or ticket through integration with Microsoft Intune and Microsoft Microsoft Endpoint Configuration Manager.

 It provides the following solutions to frequently-cited gaps across security operations, security administration, and IT administration workflows and communication.
 - Real-time endpoint detection and response (EDR) insights correlated with endpoint vulnerabilities
 - Linked machine vulnerability and security configuration assessment data in the context of exposure discovery
-- Built-in remediation processes through Microsoft Intune and Microsoft System Center Configuration Manager
+- Built-in remediation processes through Microsoft Intune and Microsoft Endpoint Configuration Manager

 ### Real-time discovery